 Full Season Express teams playing within the E9/BHL and PHL (Mite-Bantam) will receive socks and a practice jersey.
 All players must purchase Home/Away Jerseys, Pant Shell, Team Bag, Team Travel Suit, Black Helmet, and Black Gloves separately.
 After the teams are chosen, we will have a sizing night.
 Half Season teams will only be required to purchase jerseys.

-If you have pant shells, bags, travel suits, black helmet/gloves from the previous season then they will not be required to purchase additional equipment.
+If you have jerseys, pant shells, bags, travel suits, black helmet/gloves from the previous season then you will not be required to purchase additional equipment.
 Should a number conflict arise on a new team, the newer player to the team will need to purchase new jerseys.

 Do players need mouthguards (including goalies)?